 - 2 heaping tablespoons cilantro, chopped

-- 1 cup black beans (rinse if from can)
+- 1 cup black beans (rinse and drained if from can)

 - Salt and pepper

 In a large pan, heat oil over medium-to-high heat.
 Then add all the vegetables to the pan and season with salt and pepper.
 Cook for about 12-15 minutes or until the chayote squash is well cooked (should be soft).